impact on life - healthcare publishing

 Arranging A Funeral Guide

-Picture of doves in the sky You should contact a funeral director as soon as you feel ready to do so but it is advisable to do this as soon as possible after the death of your loved one, even before obtaining the Death Certificate.
-The funeral director will visit you to advise and help with the necessary arrangements (including special circumstances, for example, when death occurs away from home).
+Picture of doves in the sky You should contact a funeral director as soon as you feel ready to do so but it is advisable to do this as soon as possible.

 Choose a funeral director who are members of the NAFD, SAIF, BIFD or The Good Funeral Guide or you may receive recommendations from family or friends.
 It may also be worth contacting a few funeral directors as funeral costs do vary.
 It is a legal requirement that funeral directors publish a standardized price list for comparison.